Dhirajsharmain/EmpWageComputationOops/README.md

 **UC7-ClassMethod**

 *_Description_** : Refactor the Code to write a Class Method to Compute Employee Wage - Use Class Method and Class Variables.

+**UC8-WageForMultipleCompanies**

+*_Description_** : Compute Employee Wage for multiple companies
+- Note: Each Company has its own wage, number of working days and working hours per month
+- Use Class Method with function parameters instead of Class Variables